PubTalk

 Stone Jug, Back Street, Clophill

-Branch Pub of the Year
+Branch and Bedfordshire Pub of the Year

+Originally three 16th-century cottages, the Stone Jug has an L-shaped bar serving two drinking areas.
+Its unusual name may come from the local quarry stone from which it is mostly constructed.
+Although a much older building, it became a public house in the early 1900's and is now a popular free house and local community centre.
+It has been run by the Stevens family since 1981.
 The “Back Street” address suits its quiet village location.
 Benches along the front provide a perfect seat for those who like to watch the world pass by and there is also a rear decking area that catches the sun on summer afternoons and early evenings.
 Parking can be difficult at busy times, but it is an ideal refreshment stop for the nearby Greensand Ridge Walk.

 Regular real ale Vale Wychert is joined on the bar by up to four changing beers, usually from regional microbreweries such as 3 Brewers of St Albans, Buntingford and Nethergate.
 Excellent home-made lunches with weekly specials are available from Tuesday to Saturday.
 The pub is highly valued for its relaxed atmosphere and regular patrons always help visitors feel at home.
 It’s a proper, traditional village pub!